Are you looking for a simple way to access your AWS services? Learn how to use AWS Console and stay on top of your AWS!

 Now that you have a basic idea of what AWS Management Console is and how it can help you, let’s move on to how you can get started with it:

 AWS Console is very user-friendly.
 A few points on it are below:

 - You will be able to use all the services in AWS at the click of a button.

-- Interface is easy to view the Billing and Cost Management.
+- The interface is easy to view the Billing and Cost Management.

-- For every services you can clearly see the resources you are running.
+- For every service, you can clearly see the resources you are running.

 - Any new services you open will show you guidelines on the features of that service.

 - Services you would like to create will give you a step by step options.

 What are the top Features of AWS management console